Marry Me (2022 film): Cast

+In addition, Today host Hoda Kotb and The Tonight Show host Jimmy Fallon make cameo appearances, as hosts of their shows.

 Production

 In April 2019, it was announced that Jennifer Lopez and Owen Wilson would star in the romantic comedy film Marry Me.
-Kat Coiro would direct, from a screenplay by John Rogers, Tami Sagher, and Harper Dill, based upon the graphic novel of the same name by Bobby Crosby, and STX Entertainment would distribute.
+Kat Coiro would direct, from a screenplay by John Rogers, Tami Sagher, and Harper Dill, based upon the webcomic of the same name by Bobby Crosby, and STX Entertainment would distribute.
 In July 2019, it was announced Universal Pictures would distribute the film instead of STX.
 That same month, Sarah Silverman, John Bradley, and Maluma joined the cast of the film.
 Michelle Buteau, Jameela Jamil, and Chloe Coleman were cast in October.
 Principal photography began in and around New York City in October 2019, and concluded on November 22.